Encoding Strategies for Long-Term LearningEncoding Strategies for Long-Term Learning - students learning in classroom

 Much traditional instruction inadvertently encourages shallow processing.
 Copying notes from a board, reading passages without discussion, and reviewing flashcards without explaining relationships all constitute shallow processing.

-Teachers can shift toward deep processing by asking students to explain meaning, generate connections, and apply information to new situations.
+Teachers can shift towards deep processing by asking students to explain meaning, generate connections, and apply information to new situations.
 Any activity that requires thinking about what something means, rather than just what it looks like, promotes deep encoding.

 Research has identified several encoding strategies that reliably produce strong memories.
 These strategies can be taught explicitly and embedded into classroom routines.